Ted Kluszewski: Chicago White Sox (1959–1960)

-In the fourth, Kluszewski launched his second two-run homer in as many innings, a monstrous shot off reliever Chuck Churn that completed an 11-0 rout.
+In the fourth, Kluszewski launched his second two-run homer in as many innings, a monstrous shot off reliever Chuck Churn that completed an 11–0 rout.
 "The Los Angeles right-hander throws a curve ... and Kluszewski lets go with another long salvo to right field ...
 It's a home run into the upper deck!"
 NBC Radio broadcaster Byrum Saam exclaimed.
 "Pandemonium breaks loose in Chicago on the South Side!"

 The Dodgers pitched more carefully to Kluszewski from that point on, as they elected to take their chances against Sherm Lollar and Al Smith behind him in the order.
 They won four of the next five games and the series, but not before the first baseman hit another homer in the final contest.

 Before the series, local automobile mogul Jim Moran offered a free car to any White Sox player who hit a home run.
 As he recalled in a 2005 interview with Mike Downey of the Chicago Tribune, Kluszewski received three original 1960 Ford Falcons when all was said and done.

-In 1960, Kluszewski was the Opening Day starter at first base.
-But the veteran was unable to discover his magic of the previous postseason and served primarily a pinch-hitter in the final four months of the season.
+In 1960, Kluszewski was the Opening Day starter at first base, although the veteran was unable to discover his magic of the previous postseason and served primarily a pinch-hitter in the final four months of the season.

-The farewell season for Kluszewski in Chicago wasn't without an unusual major league record, though.
-White Sox owner Bill Veeck introduced uniforms with the player's last name on the back of the jersey, and on a road trip to New York, Kluszewski became the first player to appear in a game with misspelled name—it had a backwards "z" as well as an "x" instead of the second "k".
+The farewell season for Kluszewski in Chicago was not without an unusual major league record, though.
+White Sox owner Bill Veeck introduced uniforms with the player's last name on the back of the jersey, and on a road trip to New York, Kluszewski became the first player to appear in a game with a misspelled name which had a backwards "z" as well as an "x" instead of the second "k".

 When Major League Baseball expanded in the 1960 season, the White Sox left the 36-year-old Kluszewski unprotected in the expansion draft.
-The Los Angeles Angels chose him at the 45th overall pick, the second first baseman taken, on the belief that he would be a good fit for the short power alleys of that city's minor league Wrigley Field the team would use for its inaugural season.
+The Los Angeles Angels chose him at the 45th overall pick, the second first baseman taken, on the belief he would be a good fit for the short power alleys of that city's minor league Wrigley Field the team would use for its inaugural season.